amruthexe/Devops-45Days/Day-03/README.md

 With AWS, you don’t need to worry about the physical server hardware.
 You simply create EC2 instances (virtual machines) to run your applications.

+# Interview Answers for Server, VM, Hypervisor, and AWS Concepts

+## 1. What is a Server?
+**Answer**: A server is a powerful computer or system that provides resources, data, or services to other computers (clients) over a network.
+Servers are essential for hosting websites, managing databases, and running applications.
+They are designed to handle multiple requests simultaneously and typically operate 24/7 without interruption.

+---

+## 2. What is a VM (Virtual Machine)?
+**Answer**: A Virtual Machine (VM) is a software-based emulation of a physical computer.
+It runs its own operating system and applications, using the resources of the host computer (the physical machine).
+VMs allow multiple operating systems to run on a single machine, providing isolation between different environments and applications.

+---

+## 3. What is a Hypervisor?
+**Answer**: A hypervisor is software that creates and manages Virtual Machines (VMs).
+It sits between the physical hardware and the VMs, allocating resources such as CPU, memory, and storage.
+There are two types of hypervisors:
+   - **Type 1 (Bare-metal)**: Runs directly on the physical hardware (e.g., VMware ESXi).
+   - **Type 2 (Hosted)**: Runs on top of an existing operating system (e.g., VMware Workstation, VirtualBox).

+---

+## 4. Difference Between Physical and Virtual Machines
+**Answer**:
+   - **Physical Machine**: A physical computer with its own hardware, where the operating system and applications run directly on the hardware.
+   - **Virtual Machine (VM)**: A software-based computer running on a hypervisor, using the resources of a physical machine.
+Multiple VMs can run on a single physical machine, whereas a physical machine is limited to one OS.

+---

+## 5. Advantages of Virtual Machines
+**Answer**:
+   - **Resource Efficiency**: Multiple VMs can run on a single physical machine, maximizing hardware usage.
+   - **Isolation**: VMs are isolated from each other, so failures in one VM don’t affect others.
+   - **Flexibility**: VMs can be easily created, modified, or deleted as needed.
+   - **Cost Savings**: Virtualization reduces hardware costs by allowing multiple operating systems on a single physical machine.
+   - **Portability**: VMs can be moved between different physical servers or cloud environments without issues.

+---

+## In the Context of AWS:
+**Answer**: In AWS, **EC2 instances** are virtual machines running on AWS's physical servers.
+AWS uses a hypervisor to manage these EC2 instances, which can run various operating systems.
+The ability to create, scale, and manage EC2 instances without worrying about physical hardware is one of the key benefits of using cloud services like AWS.